Budapest

 What are the visa & residency requirements in Budapest?

 "In order to visit Budapest, a valid passport and a visa are required.
 The process of applying for a visa involves submitting an application form, providing a valid passport, and paying the applicable visa fee.
 Depending on the purpose of the visit, additional documents may be required.
 In order to obtain residency in Budapest, Hungary, an individual must submit an application to the Immigration Office.
 The application must include a valid passport, proof of financial means, proof of accommodation, and a valid health insurance policy.
 Depending on the purpose of the residency, additional documents may be required.
-After the application is submitted, the Immigration Office will review the documents and make a decision," remarked one expat in Budapest.
+After the application is submitted, the Immigration Office will review the documents and make a decision," wrote one expat living in Budapest.

 Why do people move to Budapest?